Coforge

-Coforge, formerly known as NIIT Technologies, is an Indian multinational information technology company based in Noida, India and New Jersey, United States.
+Coforge Limited, formerly known as NIIT Technologies Limited, is an Indian multinational information technology company based in Noida.
 The company's stock trades on the Bombay Stock Exchange and on the National Stock Exchange of India under the ticker symbol COFORGE.

 History

-The company was founded in 1981 named NIIT Ltd. In 2006, the company acquired UK Insurance Solutions Company.
+The company was incorporated in 1992 as NIIT Technologies Ltd, the software services division of NIIT.

+In 2006, the company acquired UK Insurance Solutions Company.
 In the same year company partnered with Adecco SA.

-In 2008, the company signed a multi million pounds deal with British Airways.
+In 2008, the company signed a multi-million-pounds deal with British Airways.

-In 2012, the company implemented "Intranet Prahari" project for Border Security Force approved by Government of India.
-In the same year Indian Tobacco Board Government of Andhra Pradesh joined hands with the company to implementation of e-auction system in Karnataka and Andhra Pradesh.
+In 2012, the company implemented "Intranet Prahari" project for Border Security Force approved by the Government of India.
+In the same year, Indian Tobacco Board awarded a contract to the company for the implementation of e-auction system in Karnataka and Andhra Pradesh.

 In September 2012, the company launched Crew Wings, an application for Airline Cabin Crew Members.

-In the same year company acquired Sabre Philippines Development Center.
+In the same year, the company acquired Sabre Holdings' Philippines Development Center.

 In 2018, the Company acquired controlling interest in RuleTek, a US-based BPM architecture services company.
-After the acquisition, Coforge's digital arm Incessant Technologies control 55% of Ruletek.
+After the acquisition, Coforge's digital arm Incessant Technologies controls 55% of Ruletek.

+In April 2019, Baring Private Equity Asia acquired a 30.6% stake in NIIT Technologies from the promoter group for ₹2,627 crore.
+In July 2019, Baring increased its shareholding by 35% via an open offer to public shareholders for ₹3,045 crore.

 In 2020, NIIT Technologies was re-branded as Coforge.

 In April 2021, Coforge acquired 60% stake in SLK Global Solutions for ₹918 crore.
 After this acquisition, the company's employee count rose to 21,000 having inherited SLK's employee strength of 10,000.

-CSR

-Coforge has collaborated with NIIT Foundation and launched a CSR initiative, "Shiksha."
-Coforge has four operational centers impacting the lives of over 5000 underprivileged youth every year by providing various IT Skills and Employability Training.
-The organization has put its efforts to combat Climate Change by sponsoring the restoration of Neknampur Lake, a 98 acres lake situated in Telangana state.
+By August 2023, Baring Private Equity Asia divested its entire 70% stake in Coforge, selling it across multiple tranches beginning in October 2020.

+In May 2024, Coforge announced that it would acquire a 54% stake in Cigniti Technologies.

+In March 2025, Coforge acquired Rythmos and TMLabs for $30 million and A$20 million respectively.